MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 You are a Security Operations Analyst working at a company that is implementing Microsoft Sentinel.
 You are responsible for performing log data analysis to search for malicious activity, display visualizations, and perform threat hunting.
 To query log data, you use the Kusto Query Language (KQL).

->**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Create%20queries%20for%20Microsoft%20Sentinel%20using%20Kusto%20Query%20Language)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 >**Important:** This lab involves entering many KQL scripts into Microsoft Sentinel.
 The scripts were provided in a file at the beginning of this lab.
-An alternate location to download them is:  https://github.com/MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/tree/master/Allfiles
+An alternate location to download them is:  <https://github.com/MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/tree/master/Allfiles>

 ### Task 1: Access the KQL testing area